opendocsg/opendoc-family-justice-courts-practice-directions/Part 14-General Matters.md

 (8) If the consent of one or more of the other parties is not obtained, the request should set out the reasons for the other parties’ objections, or explain why the consent of one or more of the other parties cannot be obtained.
 Any relevant correspondence between the parties should also be annexed.
 The Court will then evaluate the contents of the request and the relevant correspondence before deciding whether the request should be allowed.

-(9) Where the reason for re-fixing of the hearing is a conflict of court dates, the following information relating to both court cases must be stated in the request:
+(9) Where the reason for rescheduling of the hearing is a conflict of court dates, the following information relating to both court cases must be stated in the request:

 > (a) the case number;